tolitius/verter/README.md

  :life? true}
 ```

-one interesting "fact" about this rollup example: the `moons`.
+one interesting "fact" about this rollup example: the `moons`.<br/>
 the last fact about the `moons` is that it is "nil", hence while it still shows up in the list of facts, unless it has a value, it won't show up in a rollup.

 ## identity "as of"